biocommons/anyvar/README.md

 Next, run the commands in (postgres_init.sql)[src/anyvar/storage/postgres_init.sql].
 This will create the `anyvar` user with the appropriate permissions and create the `anyvar` database.

+### Setting up Snowflake
+A Snowflake-backed *AnyVar* installation may use any Snowflake database schema.
+The Snowflake database and schema must exist prior to starting *AnyVar*.
+To point *AnyVar* at Snowflake, specify a Snowflake URI in the `ANYVAR_STORAGE_URI` environment variable.
+For example:

+    snowflake://my-sf-acct/?database=sf_db_name&schema=sd_schema_name&user=sf_username&password=sf_password

+(Snowflake connection parameter reference)[https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-api]

+When running interactively and connecting to a Snowflake account that utilizes federated authentication or SSO, add the parameter `authenticator=externalbrowser`.
+Non-interactive execution in a federated authentication or SSO environment requires a service account to connect.

+Environment variables that can be used to modify Snowflake database integration:
+* `ANYVAR_SNOWFLAKE_STORE_BATCH_LIMIT` - in batch mode, limit VRS object upsert batches to this number; defaults to `100,000`
+* `ANYVAR_SNOWFLAKE_STORE_TABLE_NAME` - the name of the table that stores VRS objects; defaults to `vrs_objects`
+* `ANYVAR_SNOWFLAKE_STORE_MAX_PENDING_BATCHES` - the maximum number of pending batches to allow before blocking; defaults to `50`

 ## Deployment

 NOTE: The authoritative and sole source for version tags is the